netlify/micro-api-client/README.md

 }
 ```

 Returns a promise with the `response`.
-If the `contentType` is JSON, it will be checked for pagination and return either the parsed JSON object or a paginatied JSON object:
+If the `contentType` is JSON, it will be checked for pagination and return either the parsed JSON object or a paginated JSON object:

 ```js
 // See src/pagination.js